-These recordings seem to come in bursts, with long lags in certain areas, but overall the volume is high, so I am rather selective here.
-Nonetheless, the list below is ample, at least for the trouvères, and the range of interpretation is pleasantly large.
-Other troubadour releases remain welcome, as there are some favorite songs which do not appear on compelling overall programs.
+These recordings seem to come in bursts, with long lags in certain areas, but overall the volume is high, so I am rather selective (perhaps coming to arbitrary...) here.
+Nonetheless, the list below is ample, at least for the trouvères, and the range of interpretations does continue to vary somewhat.
+(Of course, there is still a matter of balancing overall programs in this space....)

 This section links up closely with the preceding one, but here the emphasis is on polyphony and the motet, which evolved alongside both the trouvère song and the sacred polyphony of the era.
 The emphasis is on the Parisian motet, although some outlying repertory is included.

 Machaut is clearly one of the all-time great Western composers, and I am happy to have a variety of wonderful recordings to list here.
 Although there are many other recordings available, especially given the relatively advanced state of interpreting Machaut's songs, I have tried to be selective.
 The recordings in this section are chronological by recording date.

 After a short burst of activity a could of decades or so ago now, this section was starting to languish a bit — after having recovered from what seemed like almost nonexistent coverage a couple of decades before that.
 Italian music of this period does compete with the French in volume, even if the contrapuntal variety is not so great, and so there is still more that could be done, particularly as regards individual composer surveys, etc. Performance practice does solidify nicely, but there's still a matter of familiarity with the most intricate lines & allusions.